 Accompanying the rise of dropshipping and Amazon Fulfillment, has been a surge in new E-Commerce websites.
 Owners of these sites range from retirees, to students, to people who just want a little extra income.
 Getting started in the E-Commerce space though, can be a daunting proposal for someone who doesn’t have a lot of coding or technical expertise.

 View this post as a guide, designed to get you started with the most convenient, proven, and free tools to start you on your path to a full-fledged online store.
+Like any WordPress site, it is built upon a simple platform that allows you to add multiple Plugins which help you by adding features that increase your sales and visibility.
+Let’s go into some of these below.

 The biggest decision is one you’ll need to make right off the bat; and that is to use either WooCommerce, or its main rival, Shopify.
 There are huge differences between these two approaches, and there are other blog articles that go into more detail that I will here.